 Individual Savings Account (ISA)

 With an ISA through the platform, clients can optimise their annual ISA limit by 'grossing up' their contribution to take account of any initial fee payable to you that is being facilitated through the platform.
 For example, in the case of a £20,000 ISA subscription in 2017/18, where a 3% initial fee is payable, we will accept a cheque for £20618.56, so that the client can invest the full £20,000 after the initial fee has been accounted for.

 Access the grossing up calculator for an easy way to calculate the amount that should be paid to Old Mutual Wealth, to maximise a client's ISA allowance.

 Collective Investment Bond (CIB)

-The CIB has been given a 2014 Defaqto 5 Star Rating, marking it as one of the leading onshore bonds in the market.
-With access to over 1250 funds with multiple share classes, beneficial platform charges for multiple investments (including reductions for linking with those of your spouse/civil partner) and a simple platform facilitating it, it’s no surprise that the CIB has been consistently placed top for Defaqto comparisons against other providers’ unit-linked bonds.
+The CIB has been given a Gold Service rating by Defaqto, marking it as one of the leading onshore bonds in the market.
+With access to over 1300 funds with multiple share classes, beneficial platform charges for multiple investments (including reductions for linking with those of an investor’s spouse or civil partner) and a simple platform facilitating it, it’s no surprise that the CIB has been consistently placed top for Defaqto comparisons against other providers’ unit-linked bonds.
 Advisers considering recommending the CIB can access information on the taxation of collectives held within a bond on Informer, our technical planning resource.